OpenSourceEconomics/respy/doc/source/setup.rst

 The discount factor :math:`0 > \delta > 1` captures the agent's preference for immediate over future rewards.
 Agents maximize the equation above by choosing the optimal sequence of alternatives
 :math:`\{d_k(t)\}_{k \in K}` for :math:`t = \tau, .., T`.

-Within this more general framework, Keane (1994) consider the case where agents are risk neutral and each period choose to work in either of two occupations (:math:`k =  1,2`), to attend school (:math:`k = 3`), or to remain at home (:math:`k = 4`).
+Within this more general framework, Keane and Wolpin (1994) consider the case where agents are risk neutral and each period choose to work in either of two occupations (:math:`k =  1,2`), to attend school (:math:`k = 3`), or to remain at home (:math:`k = 4`).
 The immediate reward functions are given by:

 .. math::